ilmax/site/content/posts/obsolete-endpoints/index.md

 tags: ["dotnet", "otel", "aspire"]
 ---

+It's common to evolve HTTP APIs, and it's very easy to expose new and improved versions of a given functionality, not so to safely retire and eventually remove the deprecated versions.

-Have you ever found yourself deprecating endpoints and willing to clean them up after some time?
+Have you ever deprecated endpoints and wanted to clean them up after some time?
 Have you ever deleted obsolete endpoints only to discover, after the deployment that some forgotten service was still using those endpoints?
 Have you ever needed to track the usage of those obsolete endpoints to plot a nice roadmap toward safe deletion?

 If those questions resonate with you, please follow along, I will show you how you can use [OpenTelemetry](https://opentelemetry.io/) to track usage metrics and [Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) to visualize those metrics.
 As we all know, APIs tend to evolve and managing API versioning is a tricky business.
 More often than not we need to live with multiple versions of an API just because we are not sure if you can delete the older version of the API and you choose the "better safe than sorry" way of dealing with the problem.

 ## Obsoleting endpoints

-In ASP.NET Core we can add attributes to our endpoints to mark them obsolete, you can roll your own or, preferably, use the built-in `[ObsoleteAttribute]` that will render the obsolete endpoints nicely as shown below
+In ASP.NET Core we can add attributes to our endpoints to mark them obsolete, you can roll your own or, preferably, use the built-in `[ObsoleteAttribute]` that will mark the endpoint as deprecated and will also reflect in the Swagger UI shown below:

 ![Swagger UI obsolete endpoints](images/swagger-ui-obsolete-endpoints-min.png "Swagger UI obsolete endpoints")

 > Please note that if you use `WithOpenApi()` on a minimal api, it doesn't show the endpoint as obsolete in the UI, refer to the [documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/openapi?view=aspnetcore-8.0) to correctly setup OpenApi in minimal api

-If you're using controllers, you can add the `[Obsolete]` attribute to a controller action or you can apply the attribute to the whole controller as shown below:
+For controllers, you can add the [Obsolete] attribute to either a specific controller action or the entire controller, as shown below:

 ```csharp
 [Tags("Controller")]